-Price Analysis - Sensitivity of Demand to Prices - Causal Analysis
+Price Sensitivity Analysis - Effect of Price on Demand

 Exponential curve: Sales = aebp